 Your plant hardiness zone map helps you to determine the right tomato varieties.
 Different growing zones have different lengths of seasons.

-Determinate tomatoes that can grow in small spaces like balcony, patio, and even your windowsill.
-Besides they are also suitable for container gardening.
-So, if you have space limitation or intend to grow tomatoes in pots then you should pick determinate tomatoes.
+Determinate tomatoes that can grow in small spaces like a balcony, patio, and even your windowsill.
+Besides, they are also suitable for container gardening.
+So, if you have space limitations or intend to grow tomatoes in pots, then you should pick determinate tomatoes.

 Usually, determinate tomatoes don’t need any pruning at all.
 But mild pruning of lower older leaves, dry leaves, or any diseased leaves of plants can perform better.